Joao Guilherme Garcia: Experience

 Holding a UEFA C License from Germany, CONMEBOL B License from Argentina, and both a US Soccer License and United Soccer Coaches Diploma, Joao Garcia continues to seek further coaching education.

-Along with the coaching certificates, he has been on internships on 4 different continents.
+Along with the coaching certificates, he has been on internships on 4 continents.

-Most importantly spending a 3-week period with Pep Guardiola at Bayern Munchen.
+Most importantly spending a 3-week period with Pep Guardiola at Bayern Munich.
 He has also spent 10 days with Paris Saint Germain, 7 days with coach Tite (football manager) with the Brazil National Team, 10 days with Flamengo at the start of 2019.
 Going to India to learn from Zico for 2 weeks at FC Goa, and also spending 4 weeks with Alessandro Nesta at Miami FC during the club's first ever season.

 On the international level Garcia has been able to watch from the sidelines when a couple National Teams practiced at Barry University during his time at the institution.
 Including the Spain National Team when they went on a run as the most dominant force in world Football.
 The England National Team held a part of their World Cup 2014 preparation at the school.
 Germany also trained a couple of days on the campus.
-As well as the USA National Team on some different occasions.
+As well as the USA National Team on some occasions.